EPL GW-1 Fantrax Player Picks

 Emiliano Martinez ($11.24, BOU vs AST)

-Martinez was fantastic in 2020-21 and a bit disappointing last year, but a game against newcomers Bournemouth could see some decent points.
+Martinez was fantastic for Aston Villa in 2020-21 and a bit disappointing last year, but a game against newcomers Bournemouth could see some decent points.
 Still quite pricey though.

 ~